 If you prefer the old school method of transferring, then get yourself a memory card adaptor compatible with your device and transfer them that way.

-This is not an age thing we promise you but having an articulating/tilting screen when figuring out what camera is best for you will save your back hours of aching!
+This is not an age thing I promise you but having an articulating/tilting screen when figuring out what camera is best for you will save your back hours of aching!

 Fully articulating screens are best, ones that flip out and have a full rotation to help you see from below, stood above and even take a few selfies!